 While being honest is important, you may also have information that could hurt your case.
 If so, talk to an attorney about whether you have to share the negative information with the court.

-Usually, it is the immigration judge's responsibility to tell anybody who is in removal proceedings what types of relief from removal the person appears to qualify for.
+Usually, it is the IJ's responsibility to tell anybody who is in removal proceedings what types of relief from removal the person appears to qualify for.
 However, an attorney can spend more time with you, and give you a fuller explanation of what types of relief might realistically be available to you.

-Of course, the judge cannot accurately evaluate what relief you might qualify for unless you provide information about various aspects of your life, for example, your relatives in the U.S. with legal status, and how long you have been living here.
+Of course, the IJ cannot accurately evaluate what relief you might qualify for unless you provide information about various aspects of your life, for example, your relatives in the U.S. with legal status, and how long you have been living here.
 Be prepared and open to providing the judge all of the information needed to figure out what type of relief you qualify for.

 Some of the types of relief from removal that may be available to an undocumented immigrants who is in immigration court are: